Vivo's iQOO phones are tuned for hardcore mobile gamers

 With the exception of the 6GB RAM base model, these devices all feature a new 44W Vivo Super FlashCharge, which takes just a mere 15 minutes to charge the depleted 4,000mAh battery up to 50 percent, or just 30 minutes to go from zero up to 85 percent, or just 45 minutes to get it fully charged.

 All these models feature a 3D glass body on the back decorated by an LED strip running partially down the middle, along with blue or orange reflective light trails surrounding the strip -- as inspired by sports cars, apparently.
-In addition to the blue option, the top-spec model also comes in a black "Monster" variant with a more low-key faux-carbon fibre pattern under the glass.
+In addition to the blue option, the top-spec model also comes in a black "Monster" variant with a soft, more low-key faux-carbon fiber overlay on the glass.
 As you'd expect, the LED strip serves as a notification light as well as fancy lighting while gaming.

 To help gamers, the iQOO comes with left and right pressure-sensitive "Monster Touch" shoulder buttons on the mid-frame.
 This isn't a first for Vivo (especially in China), but I'm glad the company didn't skip out on this seemingly more common feature.